moorhen-coot/Moorhen/README.md

 `./moorhen_build.sh --64bit`
 Note that you need a 64-bit WASM capable web browser to use this.
 Most browsers are not 64-bit capable by default.
 Some have 64-bit capability available as an option or in development versions.
 See the `MEMORY64` feature at [https://webassembly.org/features/](https://webassembly.org/features/)
+Moorhen developers have seen success with Firefox Nightly on MacOS and Linux and Chrome Canary on MacOS.

 6. To run the Moorhen molecular graphics application:
 `cd baby-gru`